- Categories:

 Tullawallal circuit | Lightcapturer © Queensland Government

-Now you’re ready to start exploring!
-Follow the Border track for 1.9km then branch onto the Tullawallal circuit and step into a cool world of filtered green light.
-You’ll feel as though you’ve travelled back in time as you discover the remnants of ancient Gondwanan forests that once covered the continent—the pocket of Antarctic beech on the summit is the northern-most location of these trees in Australia, and one of the most accessible!
+Follow the Border track for 1.9km then branch right at the track junction onto the Tullawallal circuit and step into a cool world of filtered green light.
+You’ll feel as though you’ve travelled back in time as you discover the remnants of ancient Gondwanan rainforests that once covered the continent—the pocket of antarctic beech on the summit is the northern-most location of these trees in Australia, and one of the most accessible!
 Settle in with a picnic in one of the Binna Burra day-use areas to complete a perfect day in the hills.

 Python Rock track